jhudsl/tidyversecourse/docs/03-tidying.md

 ## 1  42.1    186.
 9.96  77.9
 ```

 The `across()` function can be used in conjunction with the `mutate()` and `filter()` functions to construct joint operations across different columns of a data frame.
 For example, suppose we wanted to filter the rows of the `airquality` data frame so that we only retain rows that do not have missing values for `Ozone` and `Solar.R`.
-Generally, we might use the `filter()` function for this, as follows.
+Generally, we might use the `filter()` function for this, as follows:

 ```r